TrovoPedro/ProjetoIndividual/README.md

 # english version;

-# Individual project made entirely by Pedro Trovo 2024/05/30;
+# Individual project made by Pedro Trovo 2024/05/30;
 Project aimed at health and well-being.
 Developed with technologies:
   HTML: For building the body of the page.